Governance, risk and compliance (GRC): Definitions and resources

 Organizations should perform risk assessments when considering wider business aims and objectives.
 Risk assessments identify potential issues throughout the business operation.
 Some of the more serious risks include:

-• Business analysts
+- Business analysts

-• Finance officers
+- Finance officers

-• IT security executives
+- IT security executives

-• The governance board
+- The governance board

 A GRC framework ensures these different teams work towards the same objectives.

-Why does your organization need GRC?
+Why does your organization need governance, risk and compliance?

 Organizations face a rapidly changing and increasingly complex business climate.
 Whether you’re part of a large corporation, government agency, small business or nonprofit, you’ll face numerous challenges, including:

-• Constant changes to regulations and enforcement that severely impact business operations
+- Constant changes to regulations and enforcement that severely impact business operations

-• Stakeholder demand for strong performance outcomes, consistent growth and transparent processes
+- Stakeholder demand for strong performance outcomes, consistent growth and transparent processes

-• Growing costs of addressing compliance requirements and managing risk
+- Growing costs of addressing compliance requirements and managing risk

-A disorganized approach to GRC can slow down an organization and cost more — all while achieving less, missing requisite compliance requirements and misidentifying threats to your revenue or reputation.
+A disorganized approach to GRC can slow down an organization and cost more, all while achieving less, missing requisite compliance requirements and misidentifying threats to your revenue or reputation.

-• Defining the right objectives for your organization
+- Defining the right objectives for your organization

-• Ensuring smooth communication and that the right information always reaches the right people at the right time
+- Ensuring smooth communication and that the right information always reaches the right people at the right time

-• Establishing and enforcing the right set of actions and controls to address risk and compliance needs
+- Establishing and enforcing the right set of actions and controls to address risk and compliance needs

 GRC breakdowns aren’t a thing of the past.
-Recently, regulators uncovered employees at one of the largest banks in the U.S. attempted to meet sales targets by opening millions of unauthorized accounts and credit cards for customers.
+Recently, regulators uncovered that employees at one of the largest banks in the U.S. attempted to meet sales targets by opening millions of unauthorized accounts and credit cards for customers.
 Opening accounts without consent was unethical and exposed the bank to significant legal and regulatory action.

-Benefits of well-planned GRC management and strategy
+Advantages of well-planned GRC management and strategy

 Focusing on the above can help you prioritize your needs and select the right array of tools and processes that support your goals without slowing down or overcomplicating day-to-day operations.

-• Reduced costs
+- Reduced costs

-• Reduced duplication of business activities
+- Reduced duplication of business activities

-• Faster, easier access to information
+- Faster, easier access to information

-• Higher quality and accuracy of information and communications
+- Higher quality and accuracy of information and communications

-• Greater ability to consistently repeat key processes
+- Greater ability to consistently repeat key processes

 The standard components of a strong GRC strategy include, but are not limited to:

-• Effective oversight
+- Effective oversight

-• Integrated reporting and analytics
+- Integrated reporting and analytics

-• Organization-wide ethics and integrity requirements
+- Organization-wide ethics and integrity requirements

-• Integrated information, risk and control activities
+- Integrated information, risk and control activities

-• Unified vocabulary across departments and disciplines
+- Unified vocabulary across departments and disciplines

-• Standardized practices for core processes like hiring, training, investments, evaluation, etc.
+- Standardized practices for core processes like hiring, training, investments, evaluation, etc.

 Many organizations approach GRC management by constructing overly complex and specialized programs in risk management, performance management, compliance, internal auditing and corporate social responsibility.
 The danger in this is creating too many disconnected silos that slow down communication, limit access to critical information and duplicate activities due to a lack of transparency and knowledge across the organization.